5.3. Using Views

 Select the Directory tab.

 In the left navigation tree, create a suffix to hold the views.
-For instance, for views based on the locality (l
+For instance, for views based on the locality (l) attribute, name this organizational unit Location Views.

 In the Property Editor window, hit the Add Value button, and add the organization unit object class.